7 Best Keto Potato Substitute Options (#1 Is Amazing!)

 FAQs about keto substitutes for potatoes

 No, sweet potatoes are not keto.
-1 cup of sweet potatoes contains roughly 27 grams of carbs which is more than the daily carbs allotment for keto eaters.
+1 cup of sweet potatoes contains roughly 27 grams of carbs, which is more than the daily carb allotment for keto eaters.

-There are 7 low carb foods that can be used as alternatives for potatoes if you’re following a keto lifestyle.
-Thanks to the delicious recipe all over the internet, you can use these foods to make fries, mash, roasted vegetables and so many other recipes that are fairly low in carbs and cut potatoes out without missing out on good food!
+There are ten low carb foods that can be used as alternatives for potatoes if you’re following a keto lifestyle.
+Thanks to the delicious recipes all over the internet, you can use these foods to make fries, mash, roasted vegetables, and so many other recipes that are fairly low in carbs and cut out potatoes without missing out on good food!

 More keto substitutes